What is Heat Pump Readiness?

 ❌ Installing without insulating first

-The #1 cause of disappointed heat pump owners is jumping to installation before the property is insulated to a reasonable standard.
-Heat pumps work at lower flow temperatures than gas boilers, so heat loss must be minimised first.
-Insulation upgrades typically pay for themselves within 2-4 years and make the heat pump itself meaningfully cheaper to run for the next 20.
+The #1 cause of disappointed heat pump owners is jumping to installation before the home is insulated and air-sealed to a reasonable standard.
+Heat pumps work at lower supply temperatures than furnaces, so heat loss must be minimized first.
+Insulation and air sealing upgrades typically pay for themselves within 2-4 years and make the heat pump meaningfully cheaper to run for the next 20.

 ❌ Undersizing the heat pump

-Some installers quote smaller units to hit lower prices, but an undersized heat pump runs constantly at high cost and still cannot meet demand during cold spells.
-Insist on a proper Whole House Heat Loss Calculation (MCS standard) that matches the unit to peak winter demand, not a rule-of-thumb estimate.
+Some contractors quote smaller units to hit lower prices, but an undersized heat pump runs constantly at high cost and still cannot meet demand during cold snaps.
+Insist on a proper Manual J load calculation that matches the unit to peak winter demand, not a rule-of-thumb estimate based on square footage alone.

 Industry Benchmarks